A hybrid discrete-continuum modelling approach for the interactions of the immune system with oncolytic viral infections: Corresponding ODE model and bifurcation analysis

 \section{Corresponding ODE model and bifurcation analysis}

 Before comparing the agent-based and the continuous model, it is useful to consider a homogeneous spatial configuration and analyse the equilibria of the corresponding ODE model and their stability.
 The chemoattractant has the sole purpose of guiding immune cells, therefore it can be neglected in this nonspatial model.
-Hence, we now consider the system

-It is important to observe that the inflow of immune cells in Eq. \eqref{eq:pde} depends on the total number of infected cells and not just on the local infected cell density.
-If we consider that $u$, $i$ and $z$ are homogeneous in the spatial domain $\Omega$ and $\omega=\Omega$, then
+Let us also remark that the nonlocal activation of the immune system can only be modelled accurately by assuming that $u$, $i$ and $z$ are homogeneous in the spatial domain $\Omega$ and $\omega=\Omega$: under this assumption, the integral of Eq.~\eqref{eq:S_cont} becomes